 "The Studio ATAO toolkits contain real life, actionable advice that is applicable to the day-to-day work of writers, editors, social and video folks, and managers and leaders.
 They are required reading for our staff when onboarding, and we've included them as essential resources in our DE&I work."

 "Working with Studio ATAO on our whitepaper was a great learning experience for me.
-As an HR professional who is always tackling new DEI iniatives, I found it incredibly helpful to have their team not only as a resource but to hold us accountable for the things we set out to do last year."
+As an HR professional who is always tackling new DEI initiatives, I found it incredibly helpful to have their team not only as a resource but to hold us accountable for what we set out to do last year."

 VP People Operations, Apartment Therapy Media